 Door organizers or a hanging shoe rack are a great way to store things like stencils, paper towels, and small jars.
 You can modify the sizes by cutting the bottom of some of the segments of a shoe organizer to fit more oversized items like construction paper or loose canvases.

 The objective is to increase your craft space while quickly grabbing the supplies you need for a project.

 Transparent Storage Containers

 Another unique craft storage solution for your studio and kids’ art supplies is hanging pegboards on your walls.
-You can find pegboards in most hardware stores, and they are straightforward to install and is ideal for hanging scissors, small metal pales that hold paint sponges, paint brushes, markers, etc. There are even baskets you can hang on the pegboard to place ribbons and small paper.
-If you want to reduce clutter off of your desks and tables, a pegboard might be the best solution, and finding what you need will be easy because it will all be right in front of you.
+You can find pegboards in most hardware stores, and they are straightforward to install and is ideal for hanging scissors, small metal pales that hold paint sponges, paint brushes, markers, etc. You can hang baskets on the pegboard to place ribbons and small paper.
+If you want to reduce clutter off your desks and tables, a pegboard might be the best solution, and finding what you need will be easy because it will all be right in front of you.

 Visit 31 Pegboard Ideas For Your Craft Room to learn how you can set up your pegboards.

 Wine racks are not just for wine.
 They are also a great art supply organization rack.
 Just place open jars where the wine bottles go and fill them up with paint pens, colored pencils, pastel pencils, and other tiny items you use daily.
 If your drafting table is large enough, you can place the wine rack on the table, so everything you need is right in front of you.

 Many artists do not have much space to create art, so keeping the area clean and organized is essential.
 Nothing can lose a creative spark faster than spending twenty minutes looking for the supplies need for a project.
 The craft room organization ideas outlined above are not the only way to organize your room, but it is excellent to start.
 Once you begin to organize your room, you will find ways to make it better for you.